 The School Board voted on December 6, 2018 to adopt the Recommended Boundary Map 6-1A effective September, 2019, after a boundary adjustment process that involved Abingdon, Barcroft, Drew, Henry (Fleet), Hoffman-Boston, Long Branch, Oakridge and Randolph.
 The approved School Board motions on boundary changes and grandfathering are available below.
 Thank you to the community for participating in this process.
 We look forward to working with our staff and families in making the school transition a positive experience for all students.

-Families of students who live in the 24 planning units reassigned to another elementary school for the 2019-20 school year will be notified by U.S. mail throughout the month of January.
-Letters will explain how the boundary changes impacts them, including: families eligible for grandfathering, families with connection to Joint Base Meyer-Henderson Hall and the child development center, students who attend immersion schools, those moving to a new school, or remaining at their current school.
+Families of students who live in the 24 planning units reassigned to another elementary school for the 2019-20 school year were notified by U.S. mail in January, 2019.
+Letters included information on how the boundary changes impacts them, including: families eligible for grandfathering, families with connection to Joint Base Meyer-Henderson Hall and the child development center, students who attend immersion schools, those moving to a new school, or remaining at their current school.

 Grandfathering letters and forms have been mailed to eligible students.
-The deadline to return the form to your current school’s registrar is January 17, 2019, by 4 p.m.
+The deadlines to return the forms to families’ current school’s registrar extended through January 29, 2019.

 We are working closely with school principals to plan a smooth transition and to ensure that all students and families feel welcome at their schools.
 Student visits are being planned in early Spring 2019 for those whose planning units were reassigned, and will include school tours and the opportunity to meet the teachers, staff and students.
 Additional topics related to these boundary changes will be addressed in the APS Annual Update provided to the School Board in January, prior to Kindergarten Information Night on January 28, 2019.
 Please contact email@example.com with any questions.